Customer benefit package: CBP integration as part of OM

 The CBP cannot stand on its own as a system or tool.
-OM requires effective management of the whole value chain starting with identifying the customer’s needs and ending with supplying a final product that meets or exceeds the customer’s expectations.
+OM requires effective management of the whole value chain starting with identifying the customer's needs and ending with supplying a final product that meets or exceeds the customer's expectations.
 Developing the CBP through all these stages of the value chain is essential to create and deliver a process for each peripheral good or service adding to the overall development of the final product to the customer.

-More example CBPs
+Examples

 Automobile industry

 The requirements of the customer (client) are clearly defined within a contract agreement between the contractor and the customer.
 However, there are a number of peripheral good and services that can be developed in this highly controlled environment.
 Disciples like quality management and risk management in conjunction with information technology (IT) systems and operations management (OM) processes can be used to develop systems with the ability to capture real-time data and report directly to the customer.
 This is just one example of many more possibilities that can differentiate a contractor from the competition.